amartincolby/Rust-Quick-Guide/README.md

     including this section here to show how easy n-tier development can be and how familiar it can feel.
-Also of note, Actix relies on Tokio for its async runtime and the previous section on async nicely connects here. */
+Also of note, Actix relies on Tokio for its async runtime and the previous section on async nicely connects here. */ }

+/*----------------------------------------------
+* Testing
+*----------------------------------------------
+*/

+/* This section is dedicated to testing since tests cannot be nested.
+They must be direct descendents of a module.
+They are wrapped in their own module here because how the test attribute is interpreted is based on what imports are found in the module.
+The conflict for this tutorial comes from the Tokio import.

+As briefly mentioned, testing in Rust is done with simple attributes atop functions.
+Including this syntax with the language spec itself has become common in newer languages and enables the popular pattern of colocating implementation code and testing code to be idiomatic.
+I appreciate the JavaScript world's separation of testing and language, which has resulted in significant innovation in its build and test ecosystem, but I ultimately prefer standards.

+The test-writing experience in Rust is very similar to patterns in other languages, so there shouldn't be many surprises.
+There are two notable differences from other languages.
+Firstly, unlike languages such as JavaScript, Rust does not allow testing for function calls.
+If you want to check for a function call, you must leverage dependency injection.
+Secondly, Rust does not enforce privacy for functions, meaning that tests can access public or private behavior.

+The below functions will run with the `cargo test` command.
+Rust uses multiple threads by default, so make sure to avoid using shared state.
+If you want predictable control of shared state, use the `--test-threads=1` flag to only use a single thread.

+Rust does not display any output from the code, such as from println!, by default.
+You can enable it with the `--show-output` flag.

+Tests can be ignored by default with the #[ignore] attribute.
+This is commonly used on long-duration tests to prevent a full test run from taking forever.
+The ignored tests can be run with the `--ignored` flag.
+ALl tests, regardless of status, can be run with `--include-ignored`.

+Specific tests can be run using the same double-colon path syntax used to reference modules.

+    cargo test testing_stuff::test_panic

+The above will only run one test.
+To run multiple tests, passing in any incompletely identifier will run all tests that match the provided string.

+    cargo test testing_stuff

+The above will run all tests in the testing_stuff module.

+    cargo test multiplier -- --include-ignored

+The above will match "multiplier" to test names.
+This means that both tests with the word "multiplier" in their identifier will run. */

+#[allow(dead_code)]
+fn mult_by_two(x: i32) -> i32 {
+    println!("Multiplying");
+    x * 2
 }

+#[cfg(test)]
+mod testing_stuff {
+    use crate::mult_by_two;

+    #[test]
+    fn test_multiplier() {
+        let result = mult_by_two(21);
+        println!("The test result is {result}");
+        assert_eq!(result, 42); // Change this to see a failure.
+        assert_ne!(result, 41);
+    }

+    #[test]
+    #[ignore]
+    fn test_multiplier_2() {
+        let result = mult_by_two(21);
+        assert_eq!(result, 42); // Change this to see a failure.
+    }

+    #[test]
+    #[should_panic(expected = "ran away")]
+    fn test_panic() {
+        panic!("I got scared and ran away");
+    }
+}

+/*** Integration Tests ***/

+/* As mentioned, Rust allows unit testing of private functions.
+Rust instead uses privacy restriction as the primary differentiator between unit tests and integration tests.
+Integration tests are again similar to how they exist in other languages.
+They consume your code as though they were an external entity.
+Integration tests turn each test file into its own crate which imports your code, meaning that integration tests are best used when writing a library.

+Appropriately, the tests sit inside the /tests directory that is a sibling of the /src directory.
+Since the test files must exist in this location for the compiler to correctly manage them, they are outside the scope of this one-page tutorial.
+For full details see the Rust docs. */

+/*----------------------------------------------
+* Modules Part Deux *----------------------------------------------
+*/

 /* This content is part of a section in the above function.
 Do not read it separately.